adobe/helix-home/hackathons/5-bsl.md

 ![](./Helix%20Save%20the%20Date%205.png)

-The fifth Project Helix Hackathon will happen in the week of May 20th (per [Doodle](https://doodle.com/poll/g9y6sb72nz9yb7rw) concensus).
+The fifth Project Helix Hackathon will happen in Basel, Switzerland during the week of May 20th.
 If you feel like attending, please sign up [here](#Attendees).

 ### Location